rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/cp3.md

 ##Running the code

-Please open the D3 notebooks for the question of interest
+Please open the D3 notebooks for the question of interest.
+The hyperlinks to these notebooks can be found in this Readme.
+The notebook code can be found in the Notebook folder in this directory.
+The csv files and json file required for this notebook creation can be found in the data folder in this directory.